 When your totaled car is damaged mostly cosmetic, such as some dents, then it could be possible to fix it.
 This decision may depend on how much you are willing to spend to repair it.
 A totaled car means that it has damage that has reduced its value by 70% to 80% in the market.
 So, the expenses and trouble to get your car repaired and rebranded may not justify its current worth.

 Where Do Totaled Cars Go?

 When an insurance company totals a car these are mostly not drivable.
 The insurer may keep an auction and salvage yards may bid for the total loss car.
-Insurance companies sell these cars to a local salvage yard that tows it off after winning the bid.
+Insurance companies sell these cars to a local salvage yard that tows them off after winning the bid.
 The insurance companies conduct the salvage sale and solicit bids on their own responsibility as per their company rules.

 Can You Buy Totaled Cars From Insurance Companies?

 Sometimes your insurer may declare your car a total loss and let you keep it as per their provisions.
 In such a case usually, the insurer may deduct their payment from salvage and then settle the claim.
 They may estimate the salvage value for a high amount that could leave very little for settling your claim.
 This means that it is better to let the insurance company keep the vehicle as salvage.
 Most provinces have very strict rules when you try to restore a total loss car.
 And it is a different story altogether to get insurance and drive it on the road.
 So, more often car owners do not buy totaled cars from insurance companies as those cars are irreparable.
 You may not drive them in Ontario as salvage and these cars are only good for their parts if any.

 Once a car has a ‘salvage’ brand then you may not drive them.
 But you may tow your car to get a safety standard certification or for a repair.
 After you get a ‘rebuilt’ brand certification with safety and structural inspection of the salvaged vehicle you may drive it on the roads.